bebatut-slides/docker_foundry_ws_12_16/slides.md

   3. Visualize the content of the toy file with `samtools view` commands
   4. Generate stats of the toy file into a `toy_stat` file into the local `samtool_dir` directory

+Note: data volume is the way to make your tool connecting

 ---

 ## How to containerize your tools?

 ![](images/docker-container.jpg)

+Note: Now I am sure all of you want to containerize his tool :)

 ----